Cloud-Architects/cloudiscovery/README.md

 *   IoT Certificates

-### Requirements and Installation
+## Requirements and Installation

+### AWS Resources

-This script has been written in python3+ using AWS-CLI and it works in Linux, Windows and OSX.
+This script has been written in python3+ and AWS-CLI and it works in Linux, Windows and OSX.

 *   Make sure the latest version of AWS-CLI is installed on your workstation, and other components needed, with Python pip already installed: